Home » Dessert Recipes » Chocolate Cake Pops

 Chocolate Cake

-• Preheat oven to 350º F. Grease and dust with flour a 9 x 13 inch cake pan.
+• Preheat oven to 350º F. Grease 9 x 13 inch cake pan and dust with flour.

 • Mix the cocoa with boiling water in small bowl, stir until smooth.
 Set aside to cool.

-• Using an electric mixer, beat butter and granulated sugar until fluffy.
+• Using an electric mixer, beat the butter and granulated sugar until fluffy.

-• Add the eggs, one at a time, beating well after each.
+• Add the eggs, one at a time, beating well after each one.

 • Stir in the vanilla extract.

-• Gradually add the flour mixture into the butter mixture, alternating with the milk and sour cream.
-Mix until blended.
+• Blend in the flour mixture, alternating with the milk and sour cream.
+Mix until combined. (do not over-mix)

-• Bake for 30-40 minutes or until wooden toothpick inserted in center comes out clean.
+• Bake for 30-40 minutes, wooden toothpick inserted in center comes out clean.

 • Cool completely.
 This recipe will make approximately 50 Cake Pops.